MillerKnoll Earnings Call Transcripts

 -

-Q2 FY2025 saw 2.2% net sales growth and strong Americas Contract performance, with retail orders up during the holiday period.
-Guidance was narrowed due to slower order recovery, but full-year sales and EPS growth are still expected.
+Q2 FY2025 saw 2.2% sales growth and strong Americas Contract performance, while retail and international segments faced timing and regional challenges.
+Guidance was narrowed due to slower order recovery, but positive leading indicators and robust project pipelines support optimism for H2.

 -